 Not only can you gawp at some of the incredible things in Waterford's showroom, but you'll also get a behind-the-scenes glimpse at how it's all made.
 Most of Waterford's crystal is still hand-blown and hand-cut, which is so incredibly cool.
 (Pre-book your House of Waterford tour here.)

 From Waterford, you can make a slight detour to the northwest in order to visit one of my favorite sites in Ireland: the Rock of Cashel.

 Located in County Tipperary, the Rock of Cashel is a hilltop complex that might be one of the more photogenic places I've visited in Ireland.
 The Rock of Cashel – also called St. Patrick's Rock – was the seat of the Kings of Munster until it was eventually handed over to the church after the Norman invasion.

-From the Rock of Cashel, make your way south to the seaside town of Cobh, which is my new favorite town in Ireland.
+From the Rock of Cashel, make your way south to the seaside town of Cobh, which is one of my favorite towns in Ireland.
 If you're visiting in summer, you should have plenty of daylight left when you arrive to walk down to the colorful harbor for dinner.

 Total driving time: About 2.5 hours (Waterford to Cashel: 1.25 hours; Cashel to Cobh: 1 hour)